On UCLouvain’s campus in Louvain-la-Neuve, Mons, Tournai and Woluwé

 - The students are actively involved in the course.

 The Solidarity Fund of Louvain Coopération finances your solidarity projects in Belgium and in countries of the South.
-With Louvain Coopération’s assistance, you and your team can be more involved in solidarity.
+You and your team will be accompagnied by Louvain Coopération in the implementation of your project.

 Over the last few years we have supported: